AbeleAtresso/Learning-Journal-/Revisions_And_The_Cloud.md

 ## Important Commands

 #### Cloning
-You can also create a copy of am existing Git reposutory from a particular server by using the clone command with a repository's URL:
+You can also create a copy of am existing Git repository from a particular server by using the clone command with a repository's URL:

    $ git clone URL
 or you can clone a repository into a directory with another name of your choosing,